 Drug courts are specialized court docket programs that target criminal defendants and offenders, juvenile offenders, and parents with pending child welfare cases who have alcohol and other drug dependency problems.

-As of June 2014, the estimated number of drug courts operating in the U.S. is over 3400.
-More than half target adults, including DWI (driving while intoxicated) offenders and a growing number of Veterans; others address juvenile, child welfare, and different case types.
+As of June 2015, the estimated number of drug courts operating in the U.S. is over 3,000.
+The majority target adults, including DWI (driving while intoxicated) offenders and a growing number of Veterans; others address juvenile, child welfare, and different case types.

 Number and Types of Drug Courts (As of June 2015)